steve-ad-s/crypto-dictionary/candlesticks/Hanging_Man.md

 The Hanging Man's identity is tied to its shape and its appearance after an uptrend.

-- **Hammer:** The Hanging Man is the bearish counterpart to the bullish Hammer.
-They look the same, but the Hammer appears in a downtrend.
+- **Hammer:** The Hanging Man is the bearish counterpart to the bullish [[Hammer]].
+They look the same, but the [[Hammer]] appears in a downtrend.
 This highlights the absolute importance of the preceding trend in candlestick analysis.
-- **Shooting Star:** The Shooting Star is another single-candle bearish reversal pattern that appears in an uptrend.
+- **Shooting Star:** The [[Shooting Star]] is another single-candle bearish reversal pattern that appears in an uptrend.
 It has a long upper shadow, signifying a rejection of higher prices, whereas the Hanging Man's long lower shadow signifies a loss of bullish support during the session.
 - **Confirmation:** Like most reversal patterns, the Hanging Man requires bearish confirmation.
-This can come from a following candle, such as a long black [[Marubozu]] or a [[Bearish Engulfing Pattern]], which would solidify the bearish reversal.
+This can come from a following candle, such as a long black [[Marubozu]] or a [[Bearish_Engulfing_Pattern]], which would solidify the bearish reversal.